edouardfouche/edouardfouche.github.io/_posts/2023-12-06-Observations-about-my-transition-from-Academia-to-Industry.markdown

 **→ Was there anything you found challenging in transitioning – and if so, what helped you address those challenges?**

 One of the hardest things is explaining what I did during my time in Academia.
-Most people need help understanding what you did and have no clue what process you went through.
+I have the feeling most people do not understand what U did and have no clue what process I went through.

 And, we from Academia tend to undersell ourselves largely.
 Some people in the industry would talk about themself like they are expert at something, but the level they need to call themself "expert" at something is very far below the level we need as researchers to call ourselves an expert.